VioletGiraffe/file-commander/README.md

 File Commander
 ==============

-   Qt-based cross-platform Total Commander-like dual panel file manager for Windows, Mac and Linux with support for plugins.
+   Qt-based cross-platform Total Commander-like orthodox (dual-panel) file manager for Windows, Mac and Linux with support for plugins.
 The goal of the project is to provide consistent user experience across all the major desktop systems.

 ![Windows screenshot](/../gh-pages/screenshots/Windows/Clip.jpg?raw=true)